Kyle Seager heroics lead Mariners to win in first game of doubleheader against Orioles

 After watching closer Rafael Montero blow his third save of the season, failing to protect a one-run lead in Game 1 of a doubleheader vs. the Orioles, Seager gave the Mariners a lead they didn’t lose again in a 4-3 win.

-Facing lefty Tannger Scott, Seager narrowly missed out on another game-winning home run, settling for a RBI double off the top of wall in deep right-center field of Camden Yards.
+Facing lefty Tanner Scott, Seager narrowly missed out on another game-winning home run, settling for a RBI double off the top of wall in deep right-center field of Camden Yards.
 Mitch Haniger scored easily on the play.

 Kendall Graveman worked a scoreless bottom of the eighth to pick up the save.

 Montero entered the game with a 3-2 lead in the bottom of the seventh.
 He got two quick outs, but allowed a double to Ryan Mountcastle and D.J.
-Stewart’s groundball to the left side beat the shifted infield.
+Stewart’s soft groundball through the left side to beat the shifted infield.

-Montero’s performance ruined a solid outing from starter Justus Sheffield.
+Montero’s performance ruined a solid outing from starter Justus Sheffield, who bounced back after a subpar start to open the season.

 Sheffield pitched six innings, allowing two runs on three hits with two walks and five strikeouts.
-He cruised through the first four innings, holding the Orioles scoreless.
+He cruised through the first four innings, holding the Orioles scoreless while displaying a plus changeup and his always outstanding slider.
 But with two outs in the fifth inning, he issued a four-pitch walk to D.J.
 Stewart and then left a 2-1 fastball up in the strike zone to Ramon Urias, which turned into a two-run homer.

+“I was getting some quick outs with it,” he said of the changeup.
+“And that was the game plan going into it.
+In my last outing, my changeup was getting hit hard.
+And it was just cutting on me.
+This week was a work week with that pitch.
+I was able to execute it well tonight.”

 The Mariners scored three quick runs on Orioles starter John Means, who allowed just one total run in his first two starts of the season.
 Ty France took advantage of a misplaced 2-2 changeup from Means, hammering a solo homer to left-center for a 1-0 lead in the first inning.